stewartjks/JS-Feedr/README.md

 git push -u origin master
 ```

-Here are some sugestions on where to start:
+Here are some suggestions on where to start:

 - Start by adding all the DOM functionality first.
 - Map out all of the needed fields/properties from each respective feed.